 Larissa Lilly is the Director of Community life.
 Her passion is to build community and help facilitate opportunities for students to find a place to belong at Northwest.
 She works to do this through advising NU’s student government Associated Students of Northwest University who help oversee clubs and organizations, working with our Graduate Assistant to lead and guide SAB, and coordinating and leading Orientation.
 Larissa has been living life with college students for 10 years – prior to moving to Northwest in 2016 and starting her new role, she worked within residence life.
 Though originally from a farm in eastern Washington, Larissa has found this work has taken her all over the US, but was happy to move back to the PNW and settle down.
 Her top five strengths are Achiever, Responsibility, Activator, Developer and Restorative.

-Larissa met her husband, Curtis, shortly after coming back to the PNW and they have a beautiful daughter Zia!
+Larissa met her husband, Curtis, shortly after coming back to the PNW and they have two beautiful daughters, Zia and Iry!
 In her time away from work, you can find Larissa enjoying time with her family, fellowshipping with friends over meals, or at a local coffee shop.
 Come on by her office in the Pecota Center and grab a piece of candy!

 BLAKE SMALL | Director of Multicultural Life